 Stretches spine, chest, abdomen; relaxes lower back.

-Lie on back with knees bent, feet flat on floor, and arms at sides with palms down.
+Lie on back with knees bent, feet flat on the floor, and arms at sides with palms down.
 Press into soles of feet and lift hips.
-Slide yoga block under tailbone, then allow body to rest on block.
+Slide yoga block under tailbone, then allows the body to rest on the block.
 Remain here, breathing evenly.
-To come out of the pose, press into feet, lift hips, remove block, lower back to floor, then gently roll up to a seated position.
+To come out of the pose, press into feet, lift hips, remove the block, lower back to the floor, then gently roll up to a seated position.

 Stretches hips, thighs, and back.

-To make the most of yoga's cognitive-boosting benefits you don't need a ton of time to reap these rewards, so long as you stay consistent.
+To make the most of yoga's cognitive-boosting benefits you don't need a lot of time to reap these rewards, so long as you stay consistent.

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.